samuelebortolotti/neural-prnu-extractor/README.rst

 Introduction
 ^^^^^^^^^^^^

-This source code provides a modified version of the "FFDNet image denoising, as in Zhang, Kai, Wangmeng Zuo, and Lei Zhang. ``FFDNet: Toward a fast and flexible solution for CNN based image denoising.``
+This source code provides a modified version of the "FFDNet image denoising, as in Zhang, Kai, Wangmeng Zuo, and Lei Zhang. ``FFDNet: Toward a fast and flexible solution for CNN based image denoising.``"
 `FFDNet paper <https://arxiv.org/abs/1710.04026>`_.

 This version, unlike the original, concentrates on detecting the cameras' `PRNU <https://en.wikipedia.org/wiki/Photo_response_non-uniformity>`_.